Trequetrum/blog-onesmallstep/content/what-is-a-type.md

 The thing to consider then, is that when a computer scientist is using {%emph(c="blue")%}Int{%end%} to label a variable, they can be seen as abstracting away the representation of an {%emph(c="blue")%}Int{%end%}'s value as a series of bits, or as annotating their program with something akin to a logic.
 What's been done when annotating a variable with an {%emph()%}Int{%end%} is very simple, but as you build complex types from simpler types and construct tuples, lists, sets, etc you're building up more complex logical expressions that let you abstract away the representation of increasingly complex data.
 You can use function abstraction to view programs themselves as sequences of bits that need abstracting.
 This lets a developer create boundaries across which the way in which entire parts of your program are represented is abstracted.

 In functional programming languages with relatively expressive type systems, it's very common to see the sorts of choices made in imperative languages being encoded as types instead.
 That way instead of writing out `if, else if, else` statements, you generate a value of some type and by cleverly encoding how these types are allowed to be composed, you're on you way to ensuring certain bad sequences of choices (now types) are not possible to create without a type error.
-Carefully crafting and letting a type system enforce such invariants for you matters more as software seize, number of developers, and magnitude of maintenance increases.
+Carefully crafting and letting a type system enforce such invariants for you matters more as software size, number of developers, and magnitude of maintenance increases.

 At a minimum you're adding a logic system that sits on-top of your program and describes some part of it (for example: Java, C#, TypeScript, Go, etc).
 At the extreme end, you've realized the depths of the {%emph()%}Curry–Howard Correspondence{%end%} and you're a developer writing executable math proofs (for example: Idris, Agda, Coq, Lean, etc).